 The advantage of Flexim is that it replaces the need for traditional cement mortar.
 Although mortar has been in use for centuries and is an excellent material, it does have its drawbacks.
-For example, if new mortar gets rained on, it can leach mortar stains down the roof, and if the stains dry out, they can be permanent (Figure 1).
+For example, if new mortar gets rained on, it can leach mortar stains down the roof, and if the stains dry out, they can be permanent (see photo above).
 Mortar can also be difficult to work with when the ambient temperature is very hot or very cold.
 Mortar also requires water, is heavy, and has to be mixed.
 Flexim comes in a box, requires no water or mixing, is lightweight, can be worked in a wide range of ambient temperatures and is not affected by rain or water.
 Therefore, there may be times when a traditional tile hip or ridge installation can benefit from the use of this material.

 He then installed a 2X2 wooden nailer on the apex of the hip.
-The nailer was grooved on the underside in order to nestle snuggly on the roof (Figure 3).
+The nailer was grooved on the underside in order to nestle snuggly on the roof (above).
 A second wooden nailer may be added on top of the first to achieve the correct height for the particular tile being used.